HPCBio/hpcbio-swc-shell-novice-sp2025/episodes/02-filedir.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+### HPCBio Notes

+If you're signed up for an HPCBio workshop, **this episode/chapter is required** reading.
+You may watch a recording of this episode by viewing the video named "Episode 2: Navigating Files and Directories" on our video playlist.
+Please see your email for a URL to the playlist.

+### File System

 The part of the operating system responsible for managing files and directories is called the **file system**.
 It organizes our data into files,